-- Family shall be of an age to have naturally parented the type of child they seek to foster. - Foster parents shall possess sound mental and physical health and shall be free of communicable diseases, illnesses or disabilities which would interfere with the family's ability to parent complex treatment needs. - Schools, recreation opportunities, health care, churches, etc. shall be within easy access to the family. - Housekeeping standards shall be such that health and safety of the child are maintained and that attic or basement rooms used by the child should be comparable to other living areas of the home. - There shall be adequate room within the home to allow sufficient privacy for all household members. - No more than four children may share a room and each child must have his/her own bed.
+• Foster parents shall possess sound mental and physical health and shall be free of communicable diseases, illnesses or disabilities which would interfere with the family's ability to parent complex treatment needs.

+- Schools, recreation opportunities, health care, churches, etc. shall be within easy access to the family. - Housekeeping standards shall be such that health and safety of the child are maintained and that attic or basement rooms used by the child should be comparable to other living areas of the home. - There shall be adequate room within the home to allow sufficient privacy for all household members. - No more than four children may share a room and each child must have his/her own bed.
 Children of the opposite sex shall not share a bedroom.
-Adults may not share a bedroom with children. - Smoke detectors shall be located in each bedroom; each kitchen shall be equipped with a fire extinguisher. - The home must be equipped with a working telephone. - Family pets must be vaccinated according to state law and documentation provided to the agency verifying such. - The foster parent with primary care giving responsibilities shall have a valid driver's license, an automobile that is in working order and shall be immediately accessible. - Both married couples and single persons may become foster parents. - Individuals who are in the process of a divorce may not become foster parents until the divorce is final. - Marriages, divorces, and death of a spouse shall be verified officially through court documentation. - A minimum of six references will be received prior to foster parent approval. - Criminal records check for all members over the age of 18 shall be checked for any criminal and/or abuse/neglect history. - Families shall be prepared and receive training specialized to assist them in the care of the children with complex needs.
-The training will include a twelve-week Group Preparation and Selection course.
-Families will also be required to have 24 additional hours of training a year, CPR, First Aid, and Safe Crisis Management.
+Adults may not share a bedroom with children. - Smoke detectors shall be located in each bedroom; each kitchen shall be equipped with a fire extinguisher. - Family pets must be vaccinated according to state law and documentation provided to the agency verifying such. - The foster parent with primary care giving responsibilities shall have a valid driver's license, an automobile that is in working order and shall be immediately accessible. - Both married couples and single persons may become foster parents. - Individuals who are in the process of a divorce may not become foster parents until the divorce is final. - Marriages, divorces, and death of a spouse shall be verified officially through court documentation. - A minimum of six references will be received prior to foster parent approval. - Criminal background records shall be checked for all family members over the age of 18, for any criminal and/or abuse/neglect history. - Families shall be prepared to receive training specialized to assist them in the care of the children with complex needs.
+The training starts with Building Foundations for Successful Parenting.
+Additional initial training includes the following: Pediatric Abusive Head Trauma (PAHT), Medication Administration, Medical Passport, and more.
+Families will also be required to have 24 additional hours of training a year including, CPR, First Aid, and Safe Crisis Management.
+Many of these trainings are provided online so that foster parents can work at their own pace.